Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Related Work

-\textbf{Transformer-based methods in MDL/MTL} There is some work in transformer-based methods.
+\textbf{Transformer-based methods in MDL/MTL.} COMPACTER~\cite{karimi2021compacter} is a parameter-efficient fine-tuning method designed for large-scale language models.
+It inserts task-specific weight matrices into a pretrained model’s weights as a sum of Kronecker products between shared low-rank ”slow” weights and task-specific ”fast” rank-one matrices.
+Adaptformer~\cite{chen2022adaptformer} introduces an effective adapter-based approach for parameter-efficient fine-tuning of vision transformers for a large variety of downstream visual recognition tasks.
+The core idea is to insert the lightweight bottleneck adapters into the feed-forward layer of a pretrained transformer.
+The adapter involves two fully connected layers, a non-linear activation function, and a scaling factor.
 LoRA \cite{hu2021lora} is a low-rank adaptation method proposed for large language models, which freezes the pre-trained weights of the model and learns low-rank updates for each transformer layer.
 It updates weight matrices for query and value in every attention layer.
 Similarly, KAdaptation \cite{he2023parameter} proposes a parameter-efficient adaptation method for vision transformers.
 It represents the updates of MHSA layers using the summation of Kronecker products between shared parameters and low-rank task-specific parameters.
 We compared both of these methods and have shown that FTN outperforms along the number of parameters.
 Scaling and shifting your features (SSF) \cite{lian2022scaling} is another transformer method for parameter-efficient adaptation that applies element-wise multiplication and addition to tokens after different operations.
-SSF in principle is similar to fine-tuning the BathNormzation layer in convolutional layers, which has scaling and shifting trainable parameters.
-FTN trains the Batch Normalization layers and therefore has the same effect as scaling and shifting features when adapting to new tasks. \cite{ye2022inverted} proposed inverted-pyramid multi-task transformer, performs cross-task interaction among spatial features of different tasks in a global context.
-The DeMT \cite{xu2023demt} proposes a deformable mixer encoder and task-aware transformer decoder.
-The proposed encoder leverages channel mixing and deformable convolution operation for informative features while the transformer decoder captures the task interaction.
+SSF, in principle, is similar to fine-tuning the Batch Normalization layer in convolutional layers, which has scaling and shifting trainable parameters.
+FTN trains the Batch Normalization layers and has the same effect as scaling and shifting features when adapting to new tasks. \cite{ye2022inverted} proposed inverted-pyramid multi-task transformer, performs cross-task interaction among spatial features of different tasks in a global context.
+Our method, FTN, shares some high-level similarities with other parameter-efficient adaptation methods such as LoRA, as both approaches aim to introduce low-rank factors to adapt networks for multiple tasks and domains.
+Our method is a natural extension to higher-order tensors, and we demonstrate its effectiveness across both transformer and convolutional network architectures.
+In addition, our method adds parameter and performance efficiency compared to related methods, as shown by our experiments.